anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

 # Ito's Lemma (stochastic chain rule)

 Ordinary calculus uses the chain rule.
-In stochastic calculus, because Brownian motion has variance that scales with $dt$, we need an extra correction term.
+Because Brownian motion has variance that scales with $dt$, in stochastic calculus, we need an extra correction term.

 If $f(S,t)$ is a smooth function of stock price and time and follows $dS_t = \mu S_t dt + \sigma S_t dW_t$, then Ito’s Lemma says: